 We've got you covered!
-We've got you covered!
-In this guide, you'll learn how to bypass Imperva protection using four different tested and trusted methods:
+In this guide, you'll learn how to bypass Imperva protection using both DIY methods and managed solutions:

 We'll use Harvey Norman, an Imperva Incapsula-protected website, to show how each method works.
 But first, let's learn more about the system itself.